fschulze/mr.developer/README.txt

     package will be checked out.
 The name of the package will be appended to the base path.

+    With ``full-path`` you can set the directory where the package will be checked out.
+This is the actual destination, nothing will be added.

     The ``update`` option allows you to specify whether a package will be updated during buildout or not.
 If it's ``true``, then it will always be updated.
 If it's ``false``, then it will never be updated, even if the